tensorflow/tensorflow/README.md

 [Docker container](https://www.tensorflow.org/install/docker), and
 [build from source](https://www.tensorflow.org/install/source).

+This is a dummy change.
+Do not merge.

 To install the current release, which includes support for [CUDA-enabled GPU cards](https://www.tensorflow.org/install/gpu) *(Ubuntu and Windows)*: